puzzlelang/puzzlelang.github.io/chapters/GUIDES.md

 ***Building web content***

 After including PUZZLE with the easy steps shown above, you have PUZZLE running in your browser.
-Now, to build web content, you can use any module that makes sense, like the official ***web*** module.
+Now, to build web content, you can use any module that makes sense, like the official ***ui*** module.

 > -> Browser technology can also be used to build desktop and mobile apps